Ratepayer's Info 2022

 Open the third Saturday of each month from 9:00 a.m. – 1:00 p.m.
 From the May long weekend to October long weekend the site will be open the first and third Saturday of each month.

+NO GRAIN BAGS AND TWINE IN THE BINS!!!
+The twine gets tangled in the compactor and loader.
 For agriculture plastics such as pesticide containers and fertilizer bags check out Cleanfarms website for more information and collection sites.

 The City of Yorkton Landfill is accepting clean, rolled grain bags free of charge.
 Please contact them ahead of time for guidelines and hours.
 Silage bags are not accepted.
 Call 306-828-2470.